cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Release Repository

-A BOSH release is built from a directory tree following a structure described in this section:
+A BOSH Release is built from a directory tree following a structure described in this section:

 ## Jobs